ropensci-archive/opendata/opendata.md

 ###Government###

 -   <pkg>acs</pkg>: Download, manipulate, and present data from the US Census American Community Survey.
+[IDBr](https://github.com/walkerke/IDBr) (not on CRAN) provides an interface to the U.S. Census Bureau international data base API.
 -   <pkg>BerlinData</pkg> ([GitHub](https://github.com/dirkschumacher/RBerlinData)): Easy access to <http://daten.berlin.de>.
 It allows you to search through the data catalogue and to download the data directly from within R.
 -   [bjs2r](https://github.com/JakeRuss/bjs2r): Get Bureau of Justice Statistics (BJS) data in R.
 -   [dkstat](https://github.com/rOpenGov/dkstat) (not on CRAN): A package to access the [StatBank API](http://www.statistikbanken.dk/statbank5a/) from [Statistics Denmark](http://www.dst.dk/).